What is The Investment Casting Process?

 - Firing the moulds to remove any last vestiges of wax and add durability to the final mould.
 This can necessitate temperatures of 1000°C.

 - Pouring molten metal within the still-heated moulds.
 A heated mould is used to instil better dimensional accuracy, with tolerances of as low as .076mm enabled.
-Sometimes, this stage utilises the assistance of pressure or vacuum force in addition to simple gravity

 - Finishing the final part using fettling, grinding, sandblasting, heat treatment and other testing or surface finishing processes